-The faculty member must also understand that there is a considerable amount of paperwork that a student must complete in order to participate in a study abroad course.
-Most of the required forms can be found on this website.
+There is a considerable amount of paperwork that a student must complete in order to participate in a study abroad course.
+Our office will create the appropriate forms tailored to your course.
 It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Study Abroad and Exchange Programs Office three (3) weeks before the travel portion of the course.
 Any student failing to meet this deadline will not be allowed to travel.
-The faculty member is expected to clearly communicate this information to his/her students and to encourage them to comply with all set procedures in a timely fashion.
+We ask for your help to clearly communicate this information to his/her students and to encourage them to comply with procedures before the deadline.